hackerlikecomputer/web-scraping-example/README.md

 # CPD-Adult-Arrests-Scraper
-Program to scrape the contents of the CPD Adult Arrests public search page
+Program to scrape the contents of the CPD Adult Arrests public search page, with additional comments for a colleague learning Python.